huhu415/macPilot/README.md

 # MouseKeyboardControl for macOS

-A macOS application with HTTP that provides APIs for mouse/keyboard control and system information.
+A macOS application that provides HTTP APIs for mouse/keyboard control and system operations, specifically designed for Large Language Models (LLMs) to interact with macOS systems through tool calls.

 ## Endpoints